A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: -matrix in Efimov representation

 Now let us explore the convergence properties of the expansion (\ref{ch2-eq20})--(\ref{ch2-eq21}).
 In the paper \cite{efimov1970nonlocal} it is shown that for this expansion there is a majorizing series (majorant) which does not depend on $\varphi$:

-It means that the expansion (\ref{ch2-eq20})--(\ref{ch2-eq21}) converges absolutely and this is the main result of the paper \cite{efimov1970nonlocal}.
+Let us note here that \emph{the expression (\ref{ch2-eq22}) is the result of summation of the majorizing series, and not its term.} It means that the expansion (\ref{ch2-eq20})--(\ref{ch2-eq21}) converges absolutely and this is the main result of the paper \cite{efimov1970nonlocal}.
 Despite the fact that the derivation is correct for QFT in the Euclidean formulation (therefore it is correct and sufficient for statistical physics) the result should be considered as a starting point for the construction of QFT in Minkowski space.
 Although, the analytic continuation of the obtained results in Minkowski space should be an independent subject for study.
 As it was stated by Efimov, this continuation can not be carried out by the Wick rotation of the integration path in the momentum space.
-Here we note that the series of this type can be obtained by evaluating {\bf\emph{the Green functions}} of the theory.
+Let us also note that the series of this type can be obtained by evaluating the Green functions of the theory.

-At the end of this subsection let us give the $\mathcal{S}$-matrix of sine-Gordon field theory as an example for (\ref{ch2-eq20})--(\ref{ch2-eq21}):
+At the end of this subsection let us give the $\mathcal{S}$-matrix of the sine-Gordon field theory as an example for (\ref{ch2-eq20})--(\ref{ch2-eq21}).
+The simplest strategy for the derivation of the $\mathcal{S}$-matrix for such a theory is as follows: we start with action (\ref{ch2-eq10}) in terms of two exponents.
+Next, we write the following expression for the exponent containing the interaction action $S_{1}$ of the system with a minus sign (we introduce two sets of vectors $x$ and $y$ to distinguish between two exponents):

+Using the expression (\ref{Reviewer-1}), we can calculate the $\mathcal{S}$-matrix in terms of the functional integral over the field $\psi$ (\ref{ch2-eq17}).
+Thus, we arrive at the following expression:

 The expression for the correlation functions $\mathcal{S}_{n,m}$ reads:

 In the case of $D=2$, the $\mathcal{S}$-matrix (\ref{ch2-eq23})--(\ref{ch2-eq24}) was the subject of an intensive investigation in the literature (see \cite{polyakov1987gauge}, \cite{samuel1978grand}, and \cite{o1999duality}).